ccarrero-sf/partner_orchestration_framework_setup/README.md

 # Partner Orchestration Framework Setup

-This is the code to easily get Orchesrtration Framework up and running
+This is the code to easily get Orchesrtration Framework up and running within Snowflake.
+The first step creates a database called P_ORCHESTRATION_FRAMEWORK, uses Snowflake Git integration to clone this repository within that database, runs the setup.sql script that generate some data and create the services needed as example to run the Agent.

-Main and continuously update repository can be found here: https://github.com/Snowflake-Labs/orchestration-framework
+Main and continuously update repository for Orchestration Framework can be found here: https://github.com/Snowflake-Labs/orchestration-framework

+Kudos to Alejandro Herrera & Tyler White for creating this great framework!

+## 1. Automatic Setup

-Run this code to automatically create a database, get some data and install a notebook within Streamlit in Snowflake:
+Run this code to automatically create a database, get some data, install a notebook in Snowflake you can use to understand how the framework works and also one Streamlit in Snowflake App.
+In your Snowflake account, open a new Worksheet, copy & paste:

 ```sql